tumtumtum/Fickle/README.md

  * They break slow down your development cycle as new backend services can't be tested immediately

-## Sublimate the solution
+## DryIce the solution

-Sublimate will will automatically generate C#, QT/C++, Objective-C, Java, Android and HTML/Javascript APIs for XML and JSON based HTTP based web services.
+DryIce will automatically generate C#, QT/C++, Objective-C, Java, Android and HTML/Javascript APIs for XML and JSON based HTTP based web services.
 Don't worry about needing to use WebRequest, QSocket, NSURLConnection, HttpClient or XMLHTTPRequest for RPC calls ever again.

 If you have a web service accessible at the URL: http://www.example.com/SearchService/Search?query=Hello that returns a strongly typed object named SearchResult, you can will be able to use the following code: